Home → News → Uncategorized → 3 ways to reduce exposure to air pollution

 As a consequence, air pollution is more of a problem than ever; and it’s not confined to a single country.
-There are dozens of ways you could be exposed to air pollution throughout the course of your standard, daily life.
+There are dozens of ways you could be exposed to air pollution throughout your daily life.
 If you live in a built-up, metropolitan environment, it’s even harder to avoid.

-Air pollution has a significant part to play with regards to your overall health.
-There are ways you can reduce your exposure to air pollution, however, which can have a huge benefit in the long-run on your respiratory system.
+Air pollution has a significant part to play concerning your overall health.
+However, there are ways you can reduce your exposure to air pollution, which can have a considerable benefit in the long run on your respiratory system.
 Read on to discover our top three.

 1: Plan Where to Spend Your Time

 This point is probably the first step a lot of us took when we began to work on reducing our exposure to air pollution.
-The thing to realize is that some perfectly normal-looking outside areas can actually harbor a lot of potentially harmful chemicals.
+The thing to realize is that some perfectly normal-looking outside areas can carry many potentially harmful chemicals.

 2: Use an Air Filter

-Studies have shown that air purification methods, like portable air purifiers, can have a positive effect on stress hormones.
-So air purifiers don’t only work to clean the air, they actually have a concrete impact on the levels of stress experienced by the people who are using them.
-There really isn’t a good reason not to use an air purifier, especially as they’ve become relatively inexpensive.
+Studies have shown that air purification methods, like portable air purifiers, can positively affect stress hormones.
+So air purifiers don’t only work to clean the air; they have a substantial impact on the levels of stress experienced by the people using them.
+There isn’t a good reason not to use an air purifier, especially as they’ve become relatively inexpensive.
 It’s a low-maintenance way of consistently contributing to purer air in your workplace or home.

 3: Minimize Your Own Footprint